Fredriksten: Fortification Upgrades (1673–1675)

 The existing star shaped fortress complex was upgraded during the period of peace between 1661–1675.
 In 1673 Denmark dispatched Ulrik Frederik Gyldenløve as statholder to Norway to organize the military forces and strengthen the defenses of the kingdom.
 After a tour of facilities, he recommended further upgrades to both the fortress and the military forces.
-In the summer of 1675, 1800 men were kept at work on the fortresses at Akershus, Fredrikstad, and Fredrikshald.
+In the summer of 1675, 1800 men were kept at work on Akershus Fortress, Fredrikstad Fortress, and Fredrikshald Fortress.

 Gyldenløve War (1675–1679)

 At the outbreak of the Gyldenløve War in 1675 a large contingent (4000 men) were concentrated at Fredrikshald under General Russenstein.
 In 1676 Norwegian troops reoccupied Bohuslän.
 In July 1677 Gyldenløve captured the fortress at Marstrand and joined General Løvenhjelm, who marched into Bohuslän with the main Norwegian army and defeated an army of 8000 Swedes under General de la Gardie.
 A Norwegian force also retook Jämtland, but withdrew again as ordered by the King.
 No major defensive activities were needed at Fredriksten as no Swedish forces crossed the frontier.